Cleo

 Share cyber threat intelligence with other financial entities and authorities

-Local context in European Union
+Local context in the EU

 DORA became applicable on January 17, 2025.
 The ESAs have published Regulatory Technical Standards (RTS) and Implementing Technical Standards (ITS) that detail specific requirements.
 Critical ICT third-party providers are directly supervised at EU level.

-DORA by industry in European Union
+DORA by industry in the EU

 Frequently asked questions

-How does DORA apply in European Union?
+How does DORA apply in the EU?

 DORA (Regulation 2022/2554) creates a unified ICT risk management framework for all EU financial entities.
 It applies to over 22,000 entities including banks, insurers, investment firms, crypto-asset providers, and their critical ICT suppliers.

-Who enforces DORA in European Union?
+Who enforces DORA in the EU?

 ESAs (EBA, ESMA, EIOPA) for oversight framework designation; national competent authorities (NCAs) for enforcement